Origin

 Geographical Distribution

-More common in regions with significant Māori populations such as New South Wales and Queensland, particularly among communities of Māori descent and Christian families.
+More common in New South Wales and Queensland, particularly within communities with Māori and Pacific Islander populations.
+Less prevalent in rural or non-migrant communities.

 Numerological Significance